-Parking brake shoe linings on models with rear disc brakes may be made from materials containing asbestos.
-Pay attention to the Warning at the beginning of the Section Replacement of shoes of drums of brake mechanisms.
-When servicing these components, do not create dust by rubbing or sanding the linings.
+Parking brake shoe linings on models with rear disc brakes may be made from asbestos-containing materials.
+Please refer to the Warning at the beginning of this Section Replacement of brake drum shoes.
+When servicing these components, do not create dust by rubbing or grinding the linings.

 The parking brake system should be checked regularly.
-With the car on a hill, apply the parking brake, put the gear in neutral and check if one parking brake, with the brakes released, will be able to hold the car (You must be in the car during the check).
-However, every two years, or if a malfunction is suspected, the parking brake assembly itself should be inspected.
+With the car parked on a hill, set the parking brake, put the transmission in neutral and check if the parking brake alone, with the brakes released, can hold the car (during the inspection you must be in the car).
+However, every two years, or if a fault is suspected, the parking brake assembly itself must be inspected.

-1. Having jacked up the car and having established it on axial support, remove back wheels.
+1. After jacking up the car and placing it on axle supports, remove the rear wheels.

-2. On models with drum rear brake mechanisms, perform the usual procedure for checking the thickness of the brake shoe linings described in Chapter Car maintenance.
+2. On models with rear drum brakes, perform the normal procedure for checking the brake shoe lining thickness as described in Chapter Routine car maintenance.

 4. With the disc removed, the parking brake components are clearly visible and can be inspected for signs of wear and damage.
-Typically, the service life of the pads is the same as that of a car.
-However, they can wear out if the parking brake system is poorly adjusted, or if the parking brake is constantly used to stop the vehicle.
-There is no minimum value for lining thickness for parking brake shoes, but practice shows that if it is less than 1.5 mm, the lining should be replaced.
-Also check the springs and adjustment mechanism and inspect the drum for deep scratches or other damage.
+The linings usually last the same as the vehicle.
+However, they can wear if the parking brake system is poorly adjusted or if the parking brake is used repeatedly to stop the vehicle.
+There is no minimum lining thickness for the parking brake shoes, but as a rule of thumb, if it is less than 1.5 mm, the linings should be replaced.
+Also check the springs and adjuster mechanism and inspect the drum for deep scratches or other damage.

 Removal and installation

 The following procedure applies only to models with rear disc brakes.
-The parking brake system on models with rear drum brakes is an integral part of the rear brake assembly (see Section Replacement of shoes of drums of brake mechanisms).
+The parking brake system on models with rear drum brakes is an integral part of the rear brake assembly (see section Replacement of brake drum shoes).

-1. Loosen the rear wheel mounting bolts, jack up the rear of the vehicle and place it securely on axle stands.
-Remove rear wheels.
-Remove the brake discs (see Section Inspection, removal and installation of the brake disc).
-Work on only one side of the car at a time so that the other can serve as a reference for assembly and avoid mixing up parts.
+1. Loosen the rear wheel mounting bolts, jack up the rear of the vehicle and securely place it on axle stands.
+Remove the rear wheels.
+Remove the brake discs (see section Inspection, removal and installation of the brake disc).
+Work on only one side of the car at a time so that the other side can serve as a reference during assembly and to avoid mixing up parts.

-2. Remove the bottom shoe return spring (in this case, diagonal tongs are used, because. they grip the spring well, but care must be taken not to damage the spring).
+2. Remove the lower shoe tension spring (diagonal pliers are used for this as they grip the spring well, but care must be taken not to damage the spring).

 4. Remove the shoe retaining springs.